jaamestaay/M2R-Group-29/README.md

 - Discretise-then-optimise
 - Optimise-then-discretise: Adjoint Equation

+2.3 log ODE Method (Xinyan, Tianshi)

+- State it for completeness
-2.3 log ODE Method (Xinyan, Tianshi) (State it for completeness, and then mention that it can be cleverly avoided provided that we choose a continuously differentiable control path)
+- Mention that it can be cleverly avoided provided that we choose a continuously differentiable control path

 2.4 Numerical Solvers